6 Domains Of Cognition: The TeachThought Learning Taxonomy

 Identify the major and minor ‘parts’ of the Revolutionary War (e.g., economics and propaganda, soldiers and tariffs).

-Evaluate the RW and identify its least and most important characteristics (e.g., caused and effects vs city names and minor skirmishes)
+Evaluate the Revolutionary War and identify its least and most important characteristics (e.g., caused and effects vs city names and minor skirmishes)

 - Explain it in micro-detail and macro-context